UniPiTechnology/unipi-image-builder/README.md

 - local-pkgs-y     - list of local file packages to install
 - local-uploads-y
 - components-y     - list of apt components to install (main, test ...)

+## Customizing

+To customize the image build, call make menuconfig where you can choose from predefined options.
+The output format is selected by calling make format.
+Make always creates tar file that contains all installed files.
+The desired images are than generated from it.
+All temporary files and images are placed into build directory.

+If you are not satisfied with options offered, you can create own addon to extend the installation options.

+# Create your addon

+Create own directory in directory addons
+ '' mkdir addons/myapp ''

+Create in that directory Kconfig and Makefile